testingisdocumenting/znai/znai-docs/documentation/snippets/inlined-code-snippets.md

 # Backtick

-To inline code within a text simply put it inside a backtick.
+To display inline code within regular text, simply put it inside a backtick.

 Example: To check if an Exchange is closed, you need to use `ExchangeCalendar`